alanreid/bravia/README.md

 ```

 ### Authentication
 This library handles the authentication process with the TV, saving the generated cookie as a file that can be accessed in later executions.
-If you need to refresh the credentials for some reason, just remove any content of the `cookies.json` file.
+If you need to refresh the credentials for some reason, just remove any content from the `cookies.json` file.

 ### Available commands